Preparing For An Earthquake A Complete Preparedness Checklist

 This video will visually demonstrate the correct technique to protect oneself during the shaking, making it easier to understand and remember.

-Effect: Fewer injuries and deaths are because of preparedness.
-People are given knowledge and things needed for protection when an earthquake happens
+Effect: Fewer injuries and deaths are caused by preparedness.
+People are given knowledge and things needed for protection when an earthquake happens.

 • Household Preparedness